chrispickard/good-old-days/README.md

 # good-old-days

-A clojure library designed to make old lisp heads feel at home by getting rid of those pesky `first` and `rest` and replacing them with `car` and `cdr` instead.
+A clojure library designed to make old lisp heads feel at home by getting rid of the pesky `first` and `rest` and replacing them with `car` and `cdr` instead.

 ## Usage